nickthecook/crops/README.md

 ## Things that are different from `ops` but will be fixed

-- the user is prompted for the SSH key passphrase if the key requires one, in `ops up sshkey`
+- ~~the user is prompted for the SSH key passphrase if the key requires one, in `ops up sshkey`~~ fixed
+- can't handle split custom deps with separate `up` and `down` actions